These days, if you’re not a pogonophile yourself, there’s a fair chance you know someone who is. (We’ll wait here while you Google it.)

 - Diamond: Face length measures largest.
 Then, in descending order: cheekbones, forehead, and smallest is jawline.
 The chin is pointed.

 If you recognise yourself in this shape, try not to look too smug as you read on.
-With an oval face, you can get away with a variety of beard types that other men can’t.
+With an oval face, you can get away with a variety of beard styles that other men can’t.
 This versatility comes from being the owner of both square and round features, meaning you don’t really need to balance anything out.
 All you need to focus on is keeping your beard looking its best.

 Rather than using this as an opportunity to change styles as often as Paul Pogba changes his hair; opt for a timeless, classic style every other face shape wishes they could foster.